-- 2. Using a handle device or wrench; exercise valve three times. - 3.
+- 2. Using a handle device or wrench; open and close the valve three times. - 3.
 Close valve and pressurize, use leak indicator fluid to cover sealing areas (Bottom seat retainer to seat and body, ball and seat, stem to valve, body to test stand and Test flange to bottom seat).
 (Figure 6.2 & 6.3) No leaks are allowed.
-Depressurize valve.
+Depressurize valve. - a.

-a.
 If valve fails, investigate O-ring, ball, seal conditions and torque on retainer flange to resolve problem.